Kimeiga/life-of-kimeiga/_posts/2018-09-11-broken-mechanics.md

 > Hard work begets human vitality.

 I'll say that again for the people in the back.
 Hard work begets human vitality.
-You're only going to major in one - three things in college (unless you're a masochist).
+You're only going to major in one to three things in college (unless you're a masochist).
 Other aspects of life will be taught to you in General Education courses.
 Your high school experience was practically all General Education.

 **The truth is that you're not going to be taught classes on all of the practical things in life.** Your general education classes are often humanities, which are important to being a well rounded citizen, but won't teach you how to use a chop-saw.
 The only way you're going to learn these things is by doing side projects.